sudslexpro/ip-address-pricing-fix/components/pages-ui/download-pdf/README.md

 - Automatic filename with timestamp
 - High-quality PDF output (2x scale)

-### 3. PDFViewerModal ⭐ NEW
+### 3. PDFViewerModal ⭐ VIEW-ONLY

-A comprehensive PDF viewer modal component with download and print functionality.
+A simplified PDF viewer modal component for displaying documents in a professional format.

 **Props:**